-Regardless of the memory configuration used (dual channel, single channel, or flex mode), DIMM 0 of Channel A must always be populated
+Regardless of the memory configuration used (dual channel, single channel, or flex mode), Channel A must always be populated.
+This is a requirement of the Intel Management Engine.

-1.6 Intel® G41 Express Chipset
+1.6 Intel[®] G43 Express Chipset

-The Intel G41 Express chipset consists of the following devices:
+The Intel G43 Express chipset consists of the following devices:

-- Intel 82G41 Graphics and Memory Controller Hub (GMCH) with Direct Media Interface (DMI) interconnect - Intel 82801GB I/O Controller Hub (ICH7) with DMI interconnect
+- Intel 82G43 Graphics and Memory Controller Hub (GMCH) with Direct Media Interface (DMI) interconnect - Intel 82801JIB I/O Controller Hub (ICH10)

-The GMCH component provides interfaces to the processor, memory, PCI, and the DMI interconnect.
+The GMCH component provides interfaces to the CPU, memory, and the DMI interconnect.
 The component also provides integrated graphics capabilities supporting 3D, 2D, and display capabilities.
-The ICH7 is a centralized controller for the board's I/O paths.
+ICH10 is a centralized controller for the board's I/O paths.